lovetoys/lovetoys/README.md

 #### An example for a custom system

 To implement functionality in your game, you create custom Systems.
-You inherit from the Lovetoys' `System` class and override some methods to specify your System's behavior.
+You inherit from the `System` class and override some methods to specify your System's behavior.

 To create your own system, you use the `class` function provided by MiddleClass.
 The first argument is the name of your new System, the second is the Class you want to inherit from.
 The specific methods you can override are specified below.